Mazda Motor (OTCMKTS:MZDAY) Releases FY 2023 Earnings Guidance

-A number of brokerages recently commented on MZDAY.
-Bank of America raised shares of Mazda Motor from a neutral rating to a buy rating in a research note on Wednesday, March 2nd.
-Zacks Investment Research downgraded shares of Mazda Motor from a hold rating to a sell rating in a research note on Tuesday, May 17th.
-One equities research analyst has rated the stock with a sell rating, two have given a hold rating and two have issued a buy rating to the company.
-Based on data from MarketBeat.com, the stock has a consensus rating of Hold and an average price target of $4.25.
+A number of equities research analysts have recently weighed in on the stock.
+Bank of America raised shares of Mazda Motor from a neutral rating to a buy rating in a report on Wednesday, March 2nd.
+Zacks Investment Research raised shares of Mazda Motor from a sell rating to a hold rating and set a $4.75 price objective on the stock in a report on Tuesday.
+Three analysts have rated the stock with a hold rating and two have issued a buy rating to the stock.
+According to MarketBeat.com, Mazda Motor has an average rating of Hold and an average price target of $4.75.

 Mazda Motor Corporation engages in the manufacture and sale of passenger cars and commercial vehicles in Japan, North America, Europe, and internationally.
 Its principal products include four-wheeled vehicles, gasoline reciprocating engines, diesel engines, and automatic and manual transmissions for vehicles.